nautobot/nautobot/nautobot/docs/user-guide/administration/installation/index.md

     - Red Hat flavors of Linux including CentOS 8.2+ and Red Hat Enterprise Linux (RHEL) 8.2+ are supported.
     - Debian/Ubuntu flavors of Linux including Ubuntu 20.04+ and Debian 11+ are supported.

-    !!! info
     Nautobot *should* work on any POSIX-compliant system including practically any flavor of Linux, BSD, or even macOS, but those are not *officially* supported at this time.

 To begin with installing Nautobot dependencies on a supported platform, see [the next page of the documentation](install_system.md).